PoissonII/banking/README.md

     - Widthdraw funds

 - There should be no UI, we are just creating the service
-- Use SoapUI as a means to invoke the REST services and to create mock responses for all requests.
+- Use SoapUI as a means to invoke the REST services
+- Use SoapUI to create success mock responses for all requests.
 - Use Maven to build the project and pacakge it as a WAR.
 - Use JBOSS to host the WAR

 ###Stack
 - Java 8 (7 is OK)